swcarpentry/website/_posts/2017/02/2017-02-21-uf-program.md

 formalize UF’s commitment to building capacity in informatics skills for its staff, students, and faculty through an on-going structure.

-To start this process a consortium of labs and institutes at the University of Florida have combined resources to sponsor a joint Gold Partnership with Software and Data Carpentry going forward.
+To start this process, a consortium of labs and institutes at the University of Florida have combined resources to sponsor a joint Gold Partnership with Software and Data Carpentry going forward.
 The UF partners are Dr. White’s lab, the UF Biodiversity Institute (via [Dr. Pamela Soltis](http://www.flmnh.ufl.edu